phucanh1939/notes/docs/computer/ComputerArchitecture/Processor/Components/LogicGate.md

 ## **What is a Logic Gate?**

-**A logic gate** is a fundamental building block of digital circuits that processes binary inputs (0 and 1) to produce a specific output based on logical operations.
+A logic gate is the physical representation of a logical operations (AND, OR, NOT, etc.), takes binary input and generate output

 Logic gates can be used to forms complex circuits for a computer: ALU, register, RAM, Flip-Flop, Multiplexer, Decoder, etc.

 ## **How a Logic Gate Works**

 Electrical current flows through the input terminals of the gate, passing through internally connected transistors.
-These transistors manipulate the signals based on the gate’s logic function, producing the corresponding output.
+These transistors manipulate the signals producing the corresponding output.

 Example:
 - **AND Gate**: Uses two transistors in series—both must be ON for output to be HIGH (1).